t-freger/ram/docs/docs/administration/oauth.md

 # OAuth Authentication

-This page contains details about using OAuth in Immich.
+This page contains details about using OAuth in ram.

 :::tip
-Unable to set `app.immich:/` as a valid redirect URI?
+Unable to set `app.ram:/` as a valid redirect URI?
 See [Mobile Redirect URI](#mobile-redirect-uri) for an alternative solution.
 :::

 ## Overview

-Immich supports 3rd party authentication via [OpenID Connect][oidc] (OIDC), an identity layer built on top of OAuth2.
+ram supports 3rd party authentication via [OpenID Connect][oidc] (OIDC), an identity layer built on top of OAuth2.
 OIDC is supported by most identity providers, including:

 - [Authentik](https://goauthentik.io/integrations/sources/oauth/#openid-connect)
 - [Authelia](https://www.authelia.com/configuration/identity-providers/openid-connect/clients/)